nschopp/Optoelectronic-Processes-in-Organic-Solar-Cells-Under-Short-Circuit-Conditions/README.md

 N. Schopp, V. Brus*, J. Lee, G. C. Bazan, T.-Q. Nguyen*, Advanced Energy Materials 2020, DOI 10.1002/aenm.202002760.

-The python-based software created for this work operates in conjunction with the transfer matrix method software that was developed by George F. Burkhard, Eric T. Hoke at Stanford University.[2]
+The python-based software created for this work operates in conjunction with the transfer matrix method software that was developed by George F. Burkhard, Eric T. Hoke at Stanford University.

 Our part of the code includes: the visualization of the 3D Generation rate the calculation of the EQE in dependence on the position x in the device, the wavelengths and the μτ